AxonIQ/reference-guide/axon-server/administration/admin-configuration/command-line-interface.md

 _**delete-context**_**‌**

 The delete-context command helps in the deletion of a context and its associated data from all member nodes of that context.
-A sample of the command with the mandatory parameters is depicted below
+A sample of the command with the mandatory parameters is depicted below:

 ```text
 $ java -jar ./axonserver-cli.jar delete-context  -c [context-name] -S http://[node]:[port]